 CHHOM NIMOL — DENGUE FEVER

 Chhom Nimol was born in Cambodia and as a child lived in a refugee camp in Thailand.
 She won Cambodia’s Aspara Awards in 1997 and moved to the US in 2001.
-That year she joined Dengue Fever, a band who make pre-Khmer Rouge-style rock music, when members (including Dr. San) approached her after a solo performance in Cambodia Town.
+That year she joined Dengue Fever, a band who make pre-Khmer Rouge-style rock music after a group of non-Khmer musicians (including Dr. San) approached her after a solo performance in Cambodia Town.
+Her sister is singer Chhom Chorvin.

 Connie Han is a classical and jazz pianist born and raised in Los Angeles.
 She attended the Los Angeles County High School for the Arts.
 She often performs locally with her own trio, the Connie Han Trio.